elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/status.svg?ref=refs/heads/master)](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/)

-This SDK currently supports all AWS services except EC2 and S3.
-These two services only support XML, and more work is needed to parse and integrate type hydration from the base parsing.
-S3 also requires some plumbing tweaks in the signature calculation.
-Examples of usage are in src/main.zig.
+This SDK currently supports all AWS services except services using the restXml protocol (4 services including S3).
+See TODO list below.

-Current executable size for the demo is 953k (90k of which is the AWS PEM file) after compiling with -Drelease-safe and
-[stripping the executable after compilation](https://github.com/ziglang/zig/issues/351).
+Current executable size for the demo is 1.6M (90k of which is the AWS PEM file, and approximately 600K for XML services) after compiling with -Drelease-safe and [stripping the executable after compilation](https://github.com/ziglang/zig/issues/351).
-This is for x86_linux.
+This is for x86_linux, and will vary based on services used.
 Tested targets:

 * x86_64-linux
 * riscv64-linux